RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

 )
 ORDER BY m.manufacturing_cost DESC;
 ```
+### Cost Extremes in Manufacturing
+**Insight**:
+By identifying products with the highest and lowest manufacturing costs, this query reveals potential areas for cost optimization.
+Analyzing cost extremes can lead to better pricing strategies and more efficient resource allocation in manufacturing.

 ## 6. Top Customers by Discount Advantage
 **Objective**: Identify the top 5 customers in India with the highest average pre-invoice discount in FY 2021.